 The Code of Federal Regulations (CFR) (14 CFR 77) establishes the standards and notification requirements set forth by the FAA for construction activities that would result in obstructions to FAA-regulated airspace.
-Therefore, to ensure compliance with federal regulations, San Diego Gas and Electric (SDG&E) would need to obtain permit(s) to construct the ECO Substation Project near the Jacumba Airport (the ESJ Gen-Tie Project may also be required to obtain permits).
-To obtain a permit to construct, the FAA requires applicants to submit a -Notice of Proposed Construction or Alteration" form (7460-1) and receive FAA approval prior to the initiation of construction activities associated with the Proposed PROJECT.
+Therefore, to ensure compliance with federal regulations, San Diego Gas & and Electric (SDG&E) would need to obtain permit(s) to construct the ECO Substation Project near the Jacumba Airport (the ESJ Gen-Tie Project may also be required to obtain permits).
+To obtain a permit to construct, the FAA requires applicants to submit a "Notice of Proposed Construction or Alteration" form (7460-1) and receive FAA approval prior to the initiation of construction activities associated with the Proposed PROJECT.
 The Code of Federal Regulations defines an aviation impact as construction or alteration that installs any equipment or structures measuring more than 200 feet above the ground or construction, or alteration, that is located within an instrument approach area (14 CFR 77.13(a)(4)).

 The FAA and Department of Defense (DOD) have developed a Preliminary Screening Tool to provide developers with a preview of potential impacts to long-range and weather radar, military training routes, and special airspace.
 This internet-based tool requires users to input the latitude and longitude of the project area and then generates a map relating the area to any of the resources of the DOD, Department of Homeland Security, and National Oceanic and Atmospheric Administration previously listed.
-According to Pacific Wind Development, the Tule Wind Project area is identified as follows:
+According to DOD, the project area is identified as a "Green" area, with no anticipated impact to air defense and Homeland Security radars (Pease 2011).
+Although designated "Green" an aeronautical study is required.
+According to Pacific Wind DevelopmentTule Wind, LLC, the Tule Wind Project area is identified as follows:

-- The project area is identified as a red" area, with a high likelihood to impact Air Defense and Homeland Security radars, of which an aeronautical study is required. - The project area is identified as a -green" area with minimal to no impact to Weather Surveillance Radar-1988 Doppler radar weather operation.
+- The project area is identified as a "red" area, with a high likelihood to impact Air Defense and Homeland Security radars, of which an aeronautical study is required. - The project area is identified as a "green" area with minimal to no impact to Weather Surveillance Radar-1988 Doppler radar weather operation.
 National Telecommunication and Information Administration notification is advised. - Preliminary review does not indicate any likely impacts to military airspace, although contact with the U.S. Air Force Regional Environmental Coordinator is advised for confirmation and documentation.